 Data Processing

 We derived a series of vegetation indices for all Landsat 8 OLI images using an ArcMap toolbox created by our project partner at NREL at Colorado State University.
-Derived vegetation indices included the following; Normalized Difference Vegetation Index (NDVI), Normalized Difference Water Index (NDWI), Modified Normalized Difference Water Index (MNDWI), Enhanced Vegetation Index (EVI), Soil Adjusted Vegetation Index (SAVI), as well as three indices resulting from a Tasseled cap transformation (TCAP soil brightness, TCAP vegetation greenness, TCAP soil/vegetation wetness).
+Derived vegetation indices included the following; Normalized Difference Vegetation Index (NDVI), Normalized Difference Water Index (NDWI), Modified Normalized Difference Water Index (MNDWI), Enhanced Vegetation Index (EVI), Soil Adjusted Vegetation Index (SAVI), as well as three indices resulting from a tasseled cap transformation: TCAP soil brightness, TCAP vegetation greenness, TCAP soil/vegetation wetness.

 [Table summarizing vegetation indices and their respective formulae to be included in the final draft].

-In addition to vegetation indices, a series of topographic indices were derived from the 30 m Digital Elevation Model (DEM) using the ArcGIS Geomorphometric & Gradient Metrics toolbox (Evans 2014).
-Derived topographic indices included; Slope, Aspect, Second Derivative of Slope (SDS), Cosine Transformation of Aspect (COS), Sine Transformation of Aspect (SIN), and Compound Topographic Index (CTI).
+In addition to vegetation indices, a series of topographic indices were derived from the 30 m DEM using the ArcGIS Geomorphometric & Gradient Metrics toolbox (Evans 2014).
+Derived topographic indices included slope, aspect, second derivative of slope (SDS), cosine transformation of aspect (COS), sine transformation of aspect (SIN), and Compound Topographic Index (CTI).
 All vegetation in topographic indices were derived using ArcMap v.
 10.2.

 [Table summarizing topographic indices and their relevance to be included in the final draft].

-Field data consisting of percent cover of cheatgrass at 166 point locations within the study area were provided by our project partners at USGS Fort Collins Science Center, and NREL at Colorado State University in the form of a comma separated values file format.
+Field data consisting of percent cover of cheatgrass at 166 point locations within the study area were provided by our project partners at USGS Fort Collins Science Center, and NREL at Colorado State University in the form of a comma separated values (CSV) file format.
 Percent cover was then recoded such that locations with greater than 40% coverage were assigned a value of ‘1’ indicating cheatgrass presence, and percent coverage values less than 40% were assigned a value of ’0’ indicating cheatgrass absence.
 The 40% threshold was supported in previous work as sufficient to accurately identify cheatgrass at a 30 m pixel resolution (West et al. In Review).

 [Will include complete description of ancillary field data (percent cover of cheatgrass) in final draft.
 We will be meeting with our project mentor at NREL at Colorado State University next week to ensure we accurately represent the field sampling/data collection].